 - Student Financial Services (Financial): 413-565-1799 or email@example.com

 Bay Path University reserves the right to change tuition and fees.
 The tuition and fee schedules for the 2021-2022 academic year will be announced to all current students and applicants in the spring of 2021.

 The University does not assume responsibility for loss resulting from fire or theft of personal property at the University.
 It reserves the right to make changes in the faculty, curricula, schedule of classes, calendar of days, fees, and policies at any time deemed practical or necessary.
-Students are financially responsible for damages to rooms in residence halls, classrooms, equipment, furnishings, breakage of laboratory equipment, false fire alarms, inappropriate use of technology or equipment, and fraudulent telephone use.
+Students are financially responsible for damage to rooms in residence halls, classrooms, equipment, furnishings, breakage of laboratory equipment, false fire alarms, inappropriate use of technology equipment, and fraudulent telephone use.